tiemi/package-template/README.md

 # processador_imagem

 Description.
-The package image_processing is used to:
+The package processador_imagem is used to:
 	Processing:
 		- Histogram matching
 		- Structural similarity